 We’ve Forgotten More Than We Ever Knew was a directorial debut for Thomas Woodrow.
 Despite featuring some moderately well-known names in his cast, the film only played at a handful of minor film festivals and was not widely seen.

 At face value, We’ve Forgotten More Than We Ever Knew appears to be a film set in the aftermath of the collapse of civilisation.
 It’s not quite but more on that in a minute.
-Crucially, most who have seen it have pegged it as a standard post-apocalyptic drama.
+Crucially, most who have seen it have pegged it as a standard post-apocalyptic drama (See After the Holocaust Films).
 Based on the capsule descriptions and the title, I was imagining something akin to Glen and Randa (1971) about a couple of Flower Children walking the ruined landscape coming across the leftover detritus of civilisation and marvelling at what its purpose might have been.

 On the other hand, you soon start to become puzzled about what is going on.
 Aaron Stanford and Louisa Krause are a couple about whom we know almost nothing.
 As the title says, they have forgotten large amounts about civilisation – your assumption is because it has been destroyed but this may not be the case.
-On the other hand, he seems to know more fragments about the past than she does and neither of them seem to have too many problems adjusting to living in the apartment, apart from her puzzling over using a fork to eat.
+At the same time, he seems to know more fragments about the past than she does and neither of them seem to have too many problems adjusting to living in the apartment, apart from her puzzling over using a fork to eat.

-The more the film goes on, the less you feel a Glen and Randa-like sense of wonderment at people puzzling over artefacts of a lost civilisation and the more you are mystified about the world the characters are in – how come a double apartment tower is left abandoned and ready to be used, the power switched on and with food unspoiled and available?
+The more the film goes on, the less you feel a Glen and Randa-like sense of wonderment at people puzzling over artifacts of a lost civilisation and the more you are mystified about the world the characters are in – how come a double apartment tower is left abandoned and ready to be used, with the power connected and food left unspoiled and available?
 Who or what is Doug Jones’s stranger?
 Given that all of the text in the film seems written in a strange unidentifiable script, are we in some alternate world?

 All of which leaves one utterly baffled about the answers they were hoping to find.
 Indeed, this is not even a post-holocaust film as you expected as it never does anything to explain its world, its characters or what is happening.
 In fact, the real label for this would be as a work of surrealism.